-where $1/\bm{A}^{(m)}_\text{SSA}$ is the element-wise inversion under the assumption that non of the elements in $\bm{A}^{(m)}_\text{SSA}$ are zero.
-The empirical \gls{cdf} of the small-scale fading, for the two data sets, is shown in Fig.~\ref{fig:ssf-cdfs} along with its Ricean fit that follows the measured curves.
-It is noteworthy that the small-scale fading shows similar behavior in the two data sets.
-The small-scale fading in the \gls{los} data set can be modelled as $\Rice{0.84}{0.49}$ which gives a $K$-factor of \num{1.44}.
+where $1/\bm{A}^{(m)}_\text{SSA}$ is the element-wise inversion under the assumption that none of the elements in $\bm{A}^{(m)}_\text{SSA}$ are zero.
+The \gls{ecdf} of the small-scale fading, for the two datasets, is shown in Fig.~\ref{fig:ssf-cdfs} along with its Ricean fit that follows the measured curves.
+It is noteworthy that the small-scale fading shows similar behavior in the two datasets.
+The small-scale fading in the \gls{los} dataset can be modeled as $\Rice{0.84}{0.49}$ giving a $K$-factor of \num{1.44}.
 For the \gls{olos} case, the distribution is modeled as a $\Rice{0.72}{0.59}$ distribution with a $K$-factor of \num{0.74}.
-The reason for the low K-factor in the \gls{los} data set as well as the fact that there is a (although small) K-factor in the \gls{olos} data set could be consequences of the classification of obstruction and/or be attributed to the short link distances and rich scattering environment that could result in several strong multipath components.
+The reason for the low K-factor in the \gls{los} dataset as well as the fact that there is a (although small) K-factor in the \gls{olos} dataset could be consequences of the classification of obstruction.
+It could also be attributed to the short link distances and rich scattering environment that could result in several strong multipath components.